-After an engineering survey on the spire the centre main supporting timber was found to be broken, which latter transpired to be caused by a bullet from a WW2 German Messerschmitt.
+After an engineering survey on the spire, the centre main supporting timber was found to be broken, which later transpired to be caused by a bullet from a WW2 German Messerschmitt.
 To repair the damaged timber we produced two stainless steel splints which clamped the broken timber together and held in place with stainless steel coach bolts.
 The structure was further secured with four stainless steel tie rods we produced running from top to bottom.
 We also produced some complicated wedges individually tailored to fit snugly between the tapered beams.
-In order for the tapered wedges to be aligned and bolted together we had to produce special drill guides to accurately cross drill the timbers and align the bolts through the wedges.
+In order for the tapered wedges to be aligned and bolted together, we had to produce special drill guides to accurately cross drill the timbers and align the bolts through the wedges.

 Copper candles were remover from St. Peter’s spire Folkestone and given to us for renovation.
 We remade and silver soldered a new cap to one of the candles which was missing one.
 The candles were then machine polished and lacquered.